 In answer to Australia’s wildlife crisis, Aussie Ark has a vision of creating robust insurance populations of Australian threatened, native mammal species such as the Tasmanian devil, Eastern quoll and long-nosed potoroo, suitable for semi-wild release into large, predator proof fenced sanctuaries in the Barrington Tops, for eventual reintroduction to the wild.

-The fencing of Aussie Ark’s largest sanctuary yet has been completed.
-400 Hectares of pristine wilderness will soon come to protect some of Australia’s most iconic species as well as an additional, 50 species of mammal, 278 species of bird, 42 species of reptiles and 18 species of frog already residing in the area.
+In this spirit, the Barrington Wildlife Sanctuary, Aussie Ark’s largest sanctuary, officially opened in 2019, with the purpose of protecting some of Australia’s most iconic species, as well as an additional 50 species of mammals, 278 species of birds, 42 species of reptiles and 18 species of frogs already residing in the area.

 Collaborative partnerships with Ellerston Station, Global Wildlife Conservation, Glencore, and Zurich Zoo are changing the future of some of Australia’s most unique wildlife, and the Aussie Ark team can’t wait to see what the future holds!